chopstix2594/ChopstixGZDoomLauncher/README.md

 # ChopstixGZDoomLauncher
-Make it easier to set up multiplayer games in GZDoom Currently only a batch file for Windows
+Launcher/wrapper/frontend thing to make it easier to set up multiplayer games in GZDoom Currently only a batch file for Windows

 **The launcher expects you to have the following WADS:**